By Sorsa Editorial

 Why is the X API more expensive than other social media APIs?

 Two reasons.
-First, X's data has uniquely high commercial value for AI training because of its real-time nature, topical breadth, and conversational format.
-Other platforms (Reddit, TikTok, Instagram) have valuable data too, but X's is particularly suited for training language models on current events and public opinion.
-Second, X's per-resource billing model charges separately for every post and every user profile returned, which compounds costs quickly.
-Most competing APIs and third-party providers charge per request, which includes all data in the response.
+First, X's data has uniquely high commercial value for AI training because of its real-time nature, topical breadth, and conversational format; Reddit, TikTok, and Instagram have valuable data too, but X's is particularly suited to training models on current events and public opinion.
+Second, X bills per resource, charging separately for every post and every author profile returned, which compounds costs faster than the per-request models most third-party providers use.

 Did the expensive API actually stop bots?

-No. Musk's stated rationale for charging was that it would eliminate spam bots by making automation prohibitively expensive.
-What actually happened is that funded bot operations (political influence campaigns, crypto spam, engagement farms) could afford the costs or simply shifted to scraping.
-Meanwhile, legitimate developers building useful tools, research projects, and integrations were the ones priced out.
+No. The stated rationale was that charging would eliminate spam bots by making automation too expensive.
+In practice, funded bot operations (political influence campaigns, crypto spam, engagement farms) could absorb the cost or shifted to scraping, while legitimate developers building useful tools and research projects were the ones priced out.
 The bot problem on X remains substantial.

 Are there cheaper alternatives to the X API for reading Twitter data?

 Yes.
-Third-party providers like Sorsa API offer read-only access to the same public X data through independent REST APIs, typically at a fraction of the cost.
-The key difference is the billing model: flat per-request pricing rather than per-resource pricing.
-A single search request on Sorsa returns up to 20 posts with full author profiles for $0.00199, compared to $0.30 on the official API for the same data.
-You trade off write access (no posting, DMs, or interactions), but for data collection and analytics workloads, the economics are dramatically better.
+Read-only providers reach the same public X data through independent REST APIs and bill per request rather than per resource.
+Sorsa API, for example, returns up to 20 posts with full author profiles for $0.00199 on its Pro plan, against roughly $0.30 for the equivalent call on the official API.
+You give up write access (no posting or DMs), but for data collection and analytics the economics are dramatically better.